-Sixty-five (65) patients from both studies weighing 10 kg to less than 25 kg treated with REYATAZ oral powder with ritonavir were evaluated.
-Patients 10 kg to less than 15 kg received 200 mg REYATAZ and 80 mg ritonavir oral solution, and patients 15 kg to less than 25 kg received 250 mg REYATAZ and 80 mg ritonavir oral solution.
-Using a modified ITT analysis, the overall proportions of antiretroviral-naive and antiretroviral-experienced patients with HIV RNA <400 copies/mL at Week 48 were 78% (32/41) and 71% (17/24), respectively in patients who received REYATAZ oral powder with ritonavir.
-The overall proportions of antiretroviral-naive and antiretroviral-experienced patients with HIV RNA <50 copies/mL at Week 48 were 66% (27/41) and 58% (14/24), respectively in patients who received REYATAZ oral powder with ritonavir.
-The median increase from baseline in absolute CD4 count (percent) at 48 weeks of therapy was 412 cells/mm (10.5%) in antiretroviral-naive patients and 228 cells/mm (6%) in antiretroviral-experienced patients who received REYATAZ oral powder with ritonavir.
+One hundred thirty-four (134) patients from both studies weighing 5 kg to less than 35 kg treated with REYATAZ oral powder with ritonavir were evaluated.
+Patients 5 kg to less than 10 kg received either 150 mg or 200 mg REYATAZ and 80 mg ritonavir oral solution; patients 10 kg to less than 15 kg received 200 mg REYATAZ and 80 mg ritonavir oral solution; patients 15 kg to less than 25 kg received 250 mg REYATAZ and 80 mg ritonavir oral solution; and patients 25 kg to less than 35 kg received 300 mg REYATAZ and 100 mg ritonavir.

+Using a modified ITT analysis, the overall proportions of antiretroviral-naive and antiretroviralexperienced patients with HIV RNA <400 copies/mL at Week 48 were 79% (41/52) and 62% (51/82), respectively in patients who received REYATAZ oral powder with ritonavir.
+The overall proportions of antiretroviral-naive and antiretroviral-experienced patients with HIV RNA <50 copies/mL at Week 48 were 54% (28/52) and 50% (41/82), respectively in patients who received REYATAZ oral powder with ritonavir.
+The median increase from baseline in absolute CD4 count (percent) at 48 weeks of therapy (last observation carried forward) was 215 cells/mm3 (6%) in antiretroviral-naive patients and 133 cells/mm3 (4%) in antiretroviral-experienced patients who received REYATAZ oral powder with ritonavir.